 Consider this information bias example, if a survey about smartphone usage is conducted only among tech-savvy individuals, the results may need to accurately reflect the broader audiences’ smartphone habits.
 This bias occurs because the sample needs to represent a diverse range of smartphone users, leading to limited and potentially misleading conclusions based on the survey data.

-How to Reduce Information Bias
+How To Reduce Information Bias

 1. Use Randomisation Techniques

 Randomisation is a powerful tool that can significantly reduce selection bias by randomly assigning participants to various study groups.
 Randomised controlled trials (RCTs) are widely acknowledged as the pinnacle of research methodologies for mitigating selection bias, as they ensure that confounding factors are distributed evenly among groups, enhancing the findings’ reliability and validity.
-Researchers can guarantee a significantly more comprehensive and inclusive study sample by implementing randomisation techniques.

 2. Blind Data Collection

-By concealing the study groups or exposure status from the data collectors, one can effectively mitigate the potential for measurement bias.
+Because of concealing the study groups or exposure status from the data collectors, one can effectively mitigate the potential for measurement bias.
 This technique of blinding the collectors to the pertinent information can enhance the accuracy and reliability of the data collected, thereby bolstering the study’s overall validity.

 By adopting this particular approach, one can effectively reduce the impact of observer bias and guarantee impartiality in data collection.
 Research conducted in a double-blind fashion, in which neither the researchers nor the participants are aware of the treatment assignment, is particularly useful for minimising the effects of bias.